neelchoudhary/chainalysis-crypto-tracker/README.md

 Lastly, I would use a reverse proxy like nginx to serve & load balance the react app.

 ##### 4. What are some other enhancements you would have made, if you had more time to do this implementation
-For deployment, I would use TLS/SSL to to encrypt the data.
+For deployment, I would use TLS to encrypt the network traffic via HTTPS.
 I would build on the error handling to log any error and maybe display error messages on the front end.